alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 So, if it's so bad, why was choosing not to go to grad school such a hard decision?

 Despite all the struggle I went through, I did believe in the work I was doing.
 Some people care deeply about research.
-They care about it enough to accept the hardships that comes with the Ph.D..
+They care about research enough to accept the hardships that comes with it.
 There's an old saying: if you could be happy anywhere else, don't go into academia.
 Some people can't be happy anywhere else.
 It is what it is.